This post may contain affiliate links. Please read my privacy policy.

 - Bay scallops.

-What Kind of Noodles Should I Use
+What Kind Of Noodles To Use

 There are many types of noodles in Asian markets and it can be overwhelming and confusing if you can’t read the language or not familiar.